Do all employees get RDOs?

 The employee gets paid:

-• sick leave for the remaining ordinary hours they didn’t work.
+- sick leave for the remainder of the 8 ordinary hours they would have worked.

 The employer pays 7.6 hours to the employee for the day and 0.4 hours accumulates for an RDO.